 I am most pleased for this opportunity to extend a greeting to you and I look forward to meeting you.
-After 53 years devoted to teaching and research at the University level in three University campuses, I am excited by the challenge of the Chancellorship at ICAOM.
-The Institute has made great strides and has been granted a five year reaccreditation.
+After many years devoted to teaching and research at the University level in three University campuses, I am excited by the challenge of the Chancellorship at ICAOM.
+The Institute has made great strides and has been granted another five year re-accreditation.